wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 Class names tagged with '*' are in keybrd library.

-state, layers, and layered associations
+State, Layers, and Layered dependencies
 ```
 	                        StateLayers_DH
 	            ___________ stateLayer_DH ____________